Cookies and Consent Management

 Will Google Chrome’s plan to remove third party cookies affect us?

-No, as previously indicated, Amplitude is not a third-party cookie, so this should not affect us.
-Our customers add Amplitude to their website/bundle themselves and we set it in their own bundled code through document.cookie, so we have the privilege of a first-party cookie.
+No, as previously indicated, Amplitude is not a third-party cookie.
+Amplitude customers add Amplitude to their website/bundle themselves and Amplitude sets it in their own bundled code through document.cookie, so Amplitude has the privilege of a first-party cookie.

 Why are our cookies not marked as HttpOnly?

 It doesn’t really make sense for our cookies to be HttpOnly; the point of that option is so that document.cookie can’t read those cookies (since they’d only be used in the client-server communication).
-But the point of our cookies is the opposite: we want to persist data specifically in their browser and be put in document.cookies, we can’t read from their server because we’re just client-side code.
+But the point of our cookies is the opposite: Amplitude wants to persist data specifically in their browser and be put in document.cookies, Amplitude can’t read from their server because Amplitude is client-side code.

 Nonetheless, if this is a serious concern for the customer, they should probably disable our cookies.